Are Garmin calorie estimates accurate — and does it matter for fueling?

 If you've ever felt like your Garmin's calorie estimates seem optimistic, you're not imagining it.

 Consumer wearable devices consistently overestimate calorie burn during exercise — by somewhere between 20% and 93% depending on the study, the device, and the type of activity.
-That's a wide range, and the variance is the point: accuracy depends heavily on how you're using the device and what kind of workout you're doing.
+The variance is the point: accuracy depends heavily on how you're using the device and what kind of workout you're doing.

 How Garmin calculates calories